champrats/terraform-projects/terraform-azure-demo/README.md

 **Important**: Starting from version 4.0, specifying the subscription ID in the provider section is mandatory.
 Refer to this link: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/4.0-upgrade-guide#specifying-subscription-id-is-now-mandatory

+### 9. Execute the actions proposed in a Terraform plan

-### 9.1 Run `terraform apply` to build or modify your infrastructure deployment.
+#### 9.1 Run `terraform apply` to build or modify your infrastructure deployment.
 You’ll be prompted to confirm the actions by typing `yes`

-### 9.2 If you prefer to skip the confirmation prompt, you can use the following command:
+#### 9.2 If you prefer to skip the confirmation prompt, you can use the following command:
 ```bash
 terraform apply -auto-approve -var-file="secrets.tfvars"
 ```